A Multi-Agent Reinforcement Learning Testbed for Cognitive Radio Applications: Simulation Results and Discussion

 This scenario revealed more interesting results than Scenario 1, with the most noticeable difference being that APPO and IMPALA converged to an episode reward value of 0.
 After observing the agents' actions, it became clear that the two agents attempting to follow the fixed hopper entities were not able to learn the optimal actions to take---regardless of their observation mode---and instead opted to not transmit on any channel, giving a reward of 0, instead of repeatedly picking the wrong channel, which would give a reward of -1.
 A probable reason for this, considering that APPO and IMPALA share the same asynchronous sampling architecture for their replay buffer of experiences, is that the nature of the fixed-hopping entity requires the learning algorithm to be aware of the hopping pattern (which changed the transmission channel every step in time), and the asynchronous data collection in these algorithms may not be capable of that \cite{impala}.

-Additionally, DQN demonstrated rather quick learning to an optimal convergence, before dropping its performance at around 600 episodes; this is conventionally known as catastrophic forgetting \cite{catastrophic_forgetting}.
-Upon further investigation, a highly likely cause of this is that 600 episodes, or 60,000 steps, is equal to the size of the experience replay buffer capacity of this DQN implementation which was set as a hyperparameter, so the drop in episode rewards coincides with the point at which the replay buffer begins to filter out previous experiences in a first-in first-out (FIFO) cyclic manner \cite{dqn}.
+Additionally, DQN demonstrated rather quick learning to an optimal convergence, before dropping its performance at around 600 episodes; this drop in performance is conventionally known as catastrophic forgetting \cite{catastrophic_forgetting}.
+Upon further investigation, a highly likely cause of this is that 600 episodes, or 60,000 steps, is equal to the size of the experience replay buffer capacity of this DQN implementation which was set as a hyperparameter, so the drop in episode rewards coincides with the point at which the replay buffer begins to filter out previous experiences, whether in a first-in first-out (FIFO) cyclic manner or with a different methodology \cite{dqn}.
 Allowing previous experiences to be removed from the sampling process can destabilize learning due to, for instance, specific valuable experiences being lost or the policy being learned from new experiences differing from the policy attained from the initial 60,000 experiences \cite{catastrophic_forgetting_2}.
 DQN did appear to relearn after this, but in this scenario, PPO demonstrated more robustness against catastrophic forgetting.
+Though this is specific to the family of algorithms that uses replay buffers, researchers using our tool to develop MARL algorithms might mitigate against errors like this by sampling different hyperparameter combinations or using different buffer structures, such as hybrid buffers that permanently store select few experiences or separately store rare transitions.